-It is a student’s right to bring one Advisor to an Administrative Hearing, a Judicial Board Hearing, or any other meeting included within this Judicial Review Process.
+It is a student’s right to bring one Advisor to a meeting related to an investigation, an Administrative Hearing, a Conduct Board Hearing, or any other meeting included within the Student Conduct Process.
 This right applies to referred student(s), complaint(s) and witnesses.
 An Advisor must be a current member of the DePaul community (faculty, staff, or student).
-However, an Advisor cannot be a student who is involved in the same judicial matter being reviewed.
+However, an Advisor cannot be a person who is involved in the same conduct matter being reviewed.
 All Advisors must be approved in advance of a scheduled meeting or hearing by the Moderator, Administrative Hearing Officer, or other University designee.
+Because an Advisor must be a current member of the DePaul community, students are prohibited from having an attorney or legal representative who is not a current member of the DePaul community be an Advisor during the Student Conduct Process.
+Students may choose to consult or retain independent legal counsel as a result of their participation in the Student Conduct Process, but such legal counsel may not attend any meetings or hearings related to the Student Conduct Process, and does not have a role in the Student Conduct Process.

 - Administrative Hearing: An Administrative Hearing is a hearing in which the hearing officer is a University designee, such as the Dean of Students or another Student Affairs professional.
 The procedures for an Administrative Hearing are set forth above in the "Administrative Hearing Process" section.
 There is no Moderator for an Administrative Hearing.

-- Judicial Board Hearing: A Judicial Board Hearing is a hearing in which the hearing officers are selected from the Judicial Board pool of members.
-The procedures for a Judicial Board Hearing are set forth above in the "Judicial Hearing Process" section.
-The Judicial Board Hearing process is managed by a Moderator.
+- Conduct Board Hearing: A Conduct Board Hearing is a hearing in which the hearing officers are selected from the Conduct Board pool of members.
+The procedures for a Conduct Board Hearing are set forth above in the "Conduct Hearing Process" section.
+The Conduct Board Hearing process is managed by a Moderator.

 The University will make the determination as to which type of hearing is appropriate in a particular situation.

-The members of the Judicial Board pool are:
+The members of the Conduct Board pool are:

 - Six current students with at least sophomore status nominated by the Student Government Association.